Posted on: 31 May 2019

 Product liability insurance is designed to protect your business in the event that someone tries to claim against you if they believe your product has caused injury or damage due to being defective through your negligence.
 Product liability insurance can cover you if your products were sourced from outside of the EU and even if the manufacturer of your parts has gone out of business.

-Speak to an insurance expert at Premierline who can assess your business needs and find you the perfect business insurance quote for your business.
+At Premierline, we arrange insurance for many specialist manufactures.
+So, whether you are a food manufacturer or a furniture manufacturer, speak to an insurance expert at Premierline who can assess your business insurance needs and find you the perfect manufacturing insurance quote for your business.

 Compare business insurance